Early Intervention Program

 The initial Service Coordinator is assigned and will contact the family as soon as possible.
 The initial Service Coordinator assures that an appropriate screening and/or multidisciplinary evaluation takes place.

 After the evaluation, the Individual Family Service Plan (IFSP) process begins including a meeting with the Service Coordinator, the Early Intervention Official or Designee, a person from the evaluation team and the family to discuss family strengths and concerns.
 A plan involving both the child and the family is developed and an on-going Service Coordinator is chosen by the family to assure implementation of the IFSP.

-The County contracts with certified and/or licensed Special Education Teachers, Speech/Language Pathologists, Physical Therapists, Occupational Therapists, etc. to provide Early Intervention services in a child’s home, day care center, or Early Intervention center-based facility.
+Special Education Teachers, Speech/Language Pathologists, Physical Therapists, and Occupational Therapists provide Early Intervention services in a child’s home, day care center, or Early Intervention center-based facility.
 There are no center-based Early Intervention Programs within Steuben County.